|

 DIR (Developmental Individual Relationship-based) therapy a/k/a Floor Time, also referred to as Greenspan after its founder.
 What we're doing.
 I wrote a thumbnail sketch here.

-(OT also stands for Occupational Therapist.)
-I don’t know the official definition, but in my view, it’s all about helping kids live in their bodies more fully.
+Occupational Therapy (OT): (OT also stands for Occupational Therapist.)
+I dont know the official definition, but in my view, its all about helping kids live in their bodies more fully.
 Everything from fine motor (pre-handwriting skills, picking up utensils, threading beads, etc) to strengthening leg and arm muscles to learning to keep your body in balance on a swing to crossing the midline (when your right hand reaches for something on your left side, you cross the midline) to helping a child handle sensory input (shaving cream, tooth brushing, strange noises, being bumped, etc).

 Scripting: Quoting from books or videos.
 Sometimes using the words to communicate and sometimes just randomly quoting.
 For a long time, scripting was Damian's main form of speech.